 Safflower Oil is a cooking oil that is found in two main forms; high (up to 75%) linoleic (omega-6 fatty acid) and high (up to 75%) oleic, the main fatty acid in Olive Oil, with about 7% saturated fat content.
 It is a source of Conjugated Linoleic Acid.

-This page features 8 unique references to scientific papers.
+Our evidence-based analysis features 8 unique references to scientific papers.

 Follow this Page for updates

 The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects safflower oil has on your body, and how strong these effects are.